nextcloud/documentation/user_manual/groupware/sync_kde.rst

 In KOrganizer and Kalendar:

 3. Enter your username.
-As password, you need to generate an app-password/token (`Learn more <https://docs.nextcloud.com/server/stable/user_manual/session_management.html#managing-devices>`_):
+As password, you need to generate an app-password/token (`Learn more <https://docs.nextcloud.com/server/25/user_manual/session_management.html#managing-devices>`_):

+..
+TODO ON RELEASE: Update version number above on release

 .. image:: ../images/korganizer_credentials.png